Cyber security

 Cyber security awareness online learning

 It is essential to understand how to stay safe online and protect your data.
-The cyber security awareness online learning is available through NOW as part of your NTU Online Induction and is recommended for all students.
+Recommended for all students, our cyber security awareness training is available through NOW in the form of two modules as part of your NTU Online Induction.

 Keep up to date on current security threats and how to stay safe online